With simulations and more information-sharing, Biden administration tries to prevent another Jan. 6

 In a statement, the FBI said the agency “currently does not have any information indicating specific or credible threats regarding the anniversary of the Jan.
 6 attack on the U.S. Capitol.
 As always, we remind members of the public to be vigilant and to report any suspicious activity to law enforcement.”

-In an effort to keep senior officials on top of security threats in Washington, Biden’s National Security Council oversees weekly discussions among federal law enforcement agencies to discuss planned events like protests and any related information that points to possible violence.
+In an effort to keep senior officials on top of security threats in Washington, Biden’s National Security Council oversees weekly discussions among federal law enforcement agencies to discuss planned events such as protests and any related information that points to possible violence.

-At those meetings, official discuss what permits have been granted, as well as threat reports within the FBI and the Department of Homeland Security and any indicators of concern — such as travel reservations or hotel bookings — “to see if there might be a surge of people coming to town and how to adequately posture for that,” a second senior administration official said.
+At those meetings, officials discuss what permits have been granted, as well as threat reports within the FBI and the Department of Homeland Security and any indicators of concern — such as travel reservations or hotel bookings — “to see if there might be a surge of people coming to town and how to adequately posture for that,” a second senior administration official said.

 The officials insisted that the administration aims to encourage free speech, while also being prepared for the possibility that such events can devolve into violence or attract people intent on perpetrating violence against protesters.

 “We certainly invite First Amendment activity and welcome it,” one official said.
-“The challenge that we have is that yes, sometimes these activities turn violent, either because the protesters themselves seek violence or because there are counterprotests.”
+“The challenge that we have is that, yes, sometimes these activities turn violent, either because the protesters themselves seek violence or because there are counterprotests.”

 Colin P. Clarke, a senior researcher at the security consulting firm the Soufan Group, said the Biden administration was generally correct in its conclusions about what to change to better secure the nation’s capital and the rest of the country — including by acknowledging the threat posed by domestic extremists.